Install on macOS and Windows with Docker

 c8456f7dd252 aerospike/aerospike-server-enterprise "/usr/bin/dumb-init …" 21 seconds ago Up 15 seconds 0.0.0.0:3000-3002->3000-3002/tcp aerospike

-Use Aerospike Quick Look (AQL), Aerospike's command-line data browser, to verify that the database is running by inserting and reading records.
+Before you start developing clients, use Aerospike Quick Look (AQL), Aerospike's command-line data browser, to insert and read records to verify that the database is running.

-Alternatively, run the following command to install the tools container image:
+Run the following command to install and run the Aerospike tools container image and AQL tool:

 docker run -it aerospike/aerospike-tools aql -h $(docker inspect -f '{{.NetworkSettings.IPAddress}}' aerospike)